 Every Monday morning during the months of September through December, professional football players gather at their respective team’s facilities tired, weary, and groggy from the previous day’s game.
 They spread out based on their positions and assemble in dark rooms where video projectors display game film while position coaches break down the plays screen-by-screen.
 The players hate this.
 They just finished playing barely 24 hours ago.
 The last thing they want to do is watch the game again.
 If they won, they want to storm the practice field and keep up their positive momentum.
-If they lost, they want to …Read more
+If they …Read more

 Most medical school applicants tend to normalize towards a typical set of extracurricular activities; research, clinical experience, and volunteering activities are the standard and show up in abundance on applications.
 Applicants believe that a vital part of getting accepted is having these experiences, and that is largely true.
 Would it surprise you, though, to know that it was comic book collecting that was the one activity my medical school noticed most on my medical school application?

 I had a strong background in research, significant clinical experiences, great community service, and lengthy periods of paid employment, …Read more

 After graduating from medical school and entering residency, a person will have an amazing foundation of knowledge.
 It’s not rare, however, to hear an MD say, “I have no idea how to fill this out,” regarding forms needed to bill for their services.
 There is a breadth of scientific and patient-care related material to cover during medical school, so learning the basic business skills surrounding medical care is often sacrificed.